 Students with disabilities must make regular application for admission to Western Michigan University and meet all admission standards.
-Like other admitted students, students with disabilities must demonstrate the ability to do college work successfully.
+Like all admitted students, students with disabilities must demonstrate the ability to do college work successfully.
 Students with conditions impacting a major life function such as learning may need to request accommodations.
 No qualified person shall, by reason of disability, be denied access to, participation in, or the benefits of any program or activity operated by Western Michigan University.
 To request accommodations through Disability Services for Students please click DSS-Accommodate

 An advocate is someone who supports, defends, or pleads on behalf of someone else.
 A self-advocate supports, defends, or pleads for themselves.
 It means identifying yourself as a student with a disability.
 It means discussing one-on-one with professors your need for specific accommodations in a classroom.
 It also means being aware of how your disability impacts your ability to function and then seeking out the resources to assist you in overcoming obstacles presented by your disability.